ava-labs/avalanche-docs/learn/platform-overview/avalanche-consensus.md

 To become a validator, a node must **bond** (stake), something very valuable (**AVAX**).
 The more AVAX which a node bonds then the more often that node is queried by other nodes.
 When you're sampling the network it's not a uniformly random decision, instead you do weighting based on the amount of staked AVAX.
 We incentivize nodes by giving them a reward if, while they're validating, they're sufficiently correct and responsive.

 Avalanche doesn't have slashing.
 If a node doesn't behave well while validating, such as giving incorrect responses or perhaps not responding at all, we don't burn their stake or reduce it.
 We give it back to them but with no reward.
 This is nice in case your node is down for a reason which is out of your control, such as a network outage.
-As long as a sufficient portion of the bonded AVAX is held by correct nodes, then the network is live and safe for virtious transactions.
+As long as a sufficient portion of the bonded AVAX is held by correct nodes, then the network is live and safe for virtuous transactions.
 Any correct nodes will agree on what has been accepted and rejected.

 ## Big Ideas